qalisander/arbiturm-stylus-solidity-compare/README.md

 Caching showed gas optimization from 22% to 5%.
 The most computationally intensive contract (Hash Storage 1000) had the worst optimization (5%).

 Cached tiny keccak hash storage contract that computes hash 1000 times performed 20% worse than its solidity counterpart.
 But this comparison is a bit unfair since keccak at solidity should be precompiled.
 Tiny keccak has pure rust implementation.

+Precompiled keccak implementation has shown great advantage over the rust native implementation.
+And should be recommended to use instead of the tiny keccak in smart contracts.